tidepool-org/development/README.md

 Accounts created in Keycloak can be verified using the Keycloak admin console which is available at [http://localhost:8081/](http://localhost:8081/).

+> Once viewing the Keycloak admin site, be sure to select the correct realm (probably "dev") via the drop-down in the upper left, under the Keycloak logo.

 Legacy accounts in mongo can be verified in the database directly by setting the `authenticated` field to true for the user you've created, which can be found at `db.user.users`.

 This can be done by connecting to the mongo client within the mongo container (out of scope for this document), or, more conveniently, with the `tidepool` helper script: